skills59/Kubernetes-One/README.md

   - create a deployment,
   - state the number of replicas which = 2,
   - create a service
-  - include and pull the fullstack aplication image previously pushed to dockerhub on the template
+  - include and pull the fullstack application image previously pushed to dockerhub on the template
   - eg i used this image : amigoscode/kubernetes:springboot-react-fullstack-v1
   - create your listening port = 80
   - target port should be =8080
   - increased the memory size to = 512Mi
-  - expose the service to a NodePort or LoadBalancer but ffor this project i used a NodePort
+  - expose the service to a NodePort or LoadBalancer but for this project i used a NodePort

 # Template Sample